lacework/terraform-azure-activity-log/examples/multiple-tenants/README.md

 # Integrate Multiple Azure Tenants

-The following example integrates multiple Azure tenants and all their subscriptions
+The following example integrates multiple Azure tenants and all their subscriptions with Lacework for Activity Log analysis.

 ```hcl
 provider "lacework" {}